raquel2002x/vientosDeLibertad/README.md

 <h2>4.
 Project Demo</h2>
-<p>For live version of the project, run the code with Live Server.
-See the points 9.1 & 9.2 for more information</p>
+<p>For live version of the project, run the code with Live Server.</p>

 <h2>5.
 Next Steps</h2>